jonathanlsimmons/incident-response-playbook/Incident Response Playbooks f63d3f7e6e5a4cd7bead0d58ffc90f6e.md

 - Revoke the Global Administrator role from the affected user account immediately if unintended, otherwise skip to the documentation phase.
 - Check for any other unauthorized role assignments made by the attacker and revoke them if necessary.
 - Identify the root cause of the incident and take corrective actions to prevent similar incidents from occurring in the future.
 - Restore any data or system configurations that may have been affected by the incident.
-This may involve resetting the Global Administrator password for the affected account and updating the secret in Key Vault
+This may involve resetting the Global Administrator password for the affected account and updating the secret in Key Vault.

 **Document Findings and Close out Incident**